Lung cancer at a glance

 - Unexplained weight loss

 - Fatigue and general weakness

 - Blood clots

 - Memory loss, unsteady walking or other neurological (related to the nervous system) symptoms

 - Cachexia, also known as muscle wasting, characterized by a loss of weight, muscle atrophy, fatigue, weakness and significant loss of appetite

 Lung cancer treatments

-Treatments vary depending on the type of lung cancer, non-small cell or small cell lung cancer.
+Treatments vary depending on the type of cancer, non-small cell or small cell lung cancer.
 Oncologists refine and combine these treatments, and some are only available through clinical trials.